soursop/rest-api-sample/rest-api-sample/README.md

     java -jar {projectRoot}/target/rest-api-sample-0.0.1-SNAPSHOT.war -Dspring.profiles.active=live

-You could be able to see different BindingExceptionMessage depending on profile option (`live` or NONE)
+You would be able to see different BindingExceptionMessage depending on profile option (`live` or NONE)

 ## AFTER EXECUTE, PLEASE CHECK DOCUMENT